UnionOfRAD/lithium/console/README.md

 Commands don't leverage the full MVC as they don't utilize views, but directly interact with the user through `in()` and `out()`.

-Lithium itself provides amongst others commands for creating new applications or parts thereof.
+li3 itself provides amongst others commands for creating new applications or parts thereof.
 However commands can also be provided through other libraries or by your application.
 Commands running in the application context will have complete access to your application.
 This is especially useful to reuse